ClintStaley/PhysicsCompetition/Docs/Deployment/Deployment.md

 use: java -cp evc-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.softwareinventions.cmp.driver.EVCMain EVC.properties
 to run the jar

+## Port forwarding on Oculus/Meta Quest
+1. Install Android Debug Bridge to your computer.
+2. Plug in the headset to your computer with a cable capable of transmitting data
+3. Run `adb reverse tcp:<port> tcp:<port>`, where `<port>` is the port to be forwarded.
+To access the PhysicsCompetition page on the headset, this command should be run twice, to forward ports 1024 and 3001.

 ## Emergency info for resetting root password on MySQL
 https://stackoverflow.com/questions/41984956/cant-reset-root-password-with-skip-grant-tables-on-ubuntu-16